New York City Department of Sanitation: Bureau Operations Office

-OMD: Operations Management Division
+Operations Management Division

 The Operations Management Division provides statistical review and analysis for evaluating DSNY's managerial and operational performance, including, most recently, a comprehensive review and sweeping redevelopment of the methodology used for citywide snow clearing operations.
 The division provides performance results to executive staff, field managers, and the public, to provide insight into organizational performance and help evaluate future initiatives.
-OMD also develops all departmental forms and provides reprographic services for the agency.
+It also develops all departmental forms and provides reprographic services for the agency.

 DSNY's Enterprise Geospatial Program Management Office, established in 2014, adds additional rigor to Operations Management functions by enabling and promoting purposeful geospatial data consumption and analysis throughout the agency, as well as the innovative technologies that make them possible.
 Its core objectives are to: